Noricc/wasp-object-recognition/README.md

 ## Installing PyTorch

 You need to go on [the PyTorch page](https://pytorch.org/get-started/locally/#mac-anaconda) and choose from a selector the things you have, it will generate a command to paste in your terminal to install it.

+## Downloading the images

+You need to download the images from [kaggle](https://www.kaggle.com/kmader/food41#1002850.jpg).